Atoms for signed permutations

-It is interesting to note the appearance of the Catalan numbers in part (d) and the ``type B'' Catalan numbers in part (b).
-Our proof of the theorem will establish more than what is stated here.
-In particular, we will completely describe the minimal and maximal elements in $(\cA(z)^{-1},<_A)$ for $z \in \I(W_n)$, and give an explicit construction of the bijection mentioned in part (b).
-The assertion that $(\cA(z)^{-1},<_B)$ is connected for all $z \in \I(W_n)$ is equivalent to a recent result of Hu and Zhang \cite[Theorem 4.8]{HuZhang2}.
-Our methods do not rely on \cite{HuZhang2} and therefore provide a conceptually simpler alternate approach to the proof of Hu and Zhang's theorem.
+Our proof of these results will establish more than what is stated here.
+In particular, we will completely describe the minimal and maximal elements in $(\cA(z)^{-1},<_A)$ for $z \in \I(\W_n)$, and give an explicit construction of the bijection mentioned in Theorem~\ref{intro-thm2}.
+The assertion that $(\cA(z)^{-1},<_B)$ is connected for all $z \in \I(\W_n)$ is equivalent to a result of Hu and Zhang \cite[Theorem 4.8]{HuZhang2}.
+Our methods provide an alternate proof of Hu and Zhang's theorem.

-\begin{example} The Hasse diagram of $(\cA(z)^{-1},<_B)$ for $z =\overline{1}\hs \overline{2} \hs\overline{3}\hs \overline{4} \in \I(W_4)$ is
+\begin{example} The Hasse diagram of $(\cA(z)^{-1},<_B)$ for $z =\overline{1}\hs \overline{2} \hs\overline{3}\hs \overline{4} \in \I(\W_4)$ is

 The solid arrows indicate the relations $\vartriangleleft_A$ while the dashed arrows indicate $\vartriangleleft_B$.
-The six minimal elements relative to $<_A$ are in bijection with the six perfect noncrossing symmetric matchings on the set $[\pm 4]$ via the following correspondence, which is described in general in Section~\ref{shapes-sect}:
+The six minimal elements relative to $<_A$ are in bijection with the six perfect noncrossing symmetric matchings in the set $[\pm 4]$ via the following correspondence, which is described in general in Section~\ref{shapes-sect}: